 |

-model has been planned for a long time now, and that time has been well
+model was planned for a long time, and that time was well

 still in existence, so information had to be obtained from photographs